v2saumb/conferencecentral/README.md

 ### updateConference(self, request):
 Update conference w/provided fields & return w/updated info.

-    * REQUEST - CONF_POST_REQUEST - ConferenceForm and  websafeConferenceKeyonference for updating a conference
+    * REQUEST - CONF_POST_REQUEST - ConferenceForm and  webSafeConfKeyonference for updating a conference
 	* RESPONSE - ConferenceForm - with the information about the conference
-	* PATH - 'conference/edit/{websafeConferenceKey}'
+	* PATH - 'conference/edit/{webSafeConfKey}'
     * METHOD_TYPE - PUT

 ---

 ### getConference(self, request):
-Return requested conference (by websafeConferenceKey).
+Return requested conference (by webSafeConfKey).

-    * REQUEST - CONF_GET_REQUEST -  VoidMessage and websafeConferenceKey for getting  conference
+    * REQUEST - CONF_GET_REQUEST -  VoidMessage and webSafeConfKey for getting  conference
 	* RESPONSE - ConferenceForm - with the information about the conference
-	* PATH - 'conference/{websafeConferenceKey}'
+	* PATH - 'conference/{webSafeConfKey}'
     * METHOD_TYPE - GET

 ---